Qatar national football team: Early years (1940s–1950s)

-1970–1980
+Rise (1970s–1980s)

-The Qatar national team played its first official match on 27 March 1970 against hosts Bahrain, losing 1–2 as Mubarak Faraj scored the sole goal for Qatar.
-The newly formed Qatar national team posted underwhelming results in the first Gulf Cup tournament, coming in last place with a single point, with the highlight of their tournament being a 1–1 draw with the Saudis in their final match.
+The Qatar national team played its first official match on 27 March 1970 against hosts Bahrain in the 1970 Gulf Cup, losing 1–2 with Mubarak Faraj scoring the sole goal for Qatar.
+The newly formed Qatar side gave underwhelming performances in the tournament, coming in last place with a single point, with the highlight of their tournament being a 1–1 draw with rivals Saudi Arabia in their final match, and player Khaled Ballan winning the Best Player of the Tournament.

-In the next edition of the Gulf Cup in 1972, Qatar was again relegated to last place after suffering 3 straight defeats.
-The next tournament in 1974 proved to be somewhat of a break-through for the Qataris as they achieved their first triumph in international football with a 4–0 victory over Oman.
-The Qataris lost out to Saudi Arabia in the semi-finals, but achieved a 3rd place standing after emerging the victors of a penalty shoot-out against the United Arab Emirates.
+In 1972, the next edition of the 1972 Gulf Cup, Qatar again finished last place after suffering 3 straight defeats.
+The next tournament in 1974 proved to be somewhat of a breakthrough for the Qataris as they achieved their first triumph in international football with a 4–0 victory over Oman.
+The team lost to Saudi Arabia in the semi-finals, where they achieved a 3rd place finish in the tournament, after emerging victorious in a penalty shoot-out against the United Arab Emirates, Qatari player Mohammed Ghanim won the Best Player of the Tournament award.

-The first time they entered the qualifying stages for the AFC Asian Cup was in 1975.
-They were not successful in qualifying for the 1976 Asian Cup, with Iraq and Saudi Arabia booking the group's two qualifying berths.
-Despite this setback, Qatar finished in 3rd place in the 1976 Gulf Cup as the host nation the next year.
+Qatar entered the 1976 AFC Asian Cup qualification for the AFC Asian Cup which was held in the next year.
+They were not successful in qualifying, with Iraq and Saudi Arabia qualifying.
+Despite this setback, Qatar went on to finish 3rd place in the 1976 Gulf Cup as the host nation the next year, solidifying themselves as one of the best teams in the Arab region, with emerging players such as Mansour Muftah, Khaled Ballan, Mohammed Ghanim.

-The national team played its first FIFA World Cup qualifying match in 1977.
-Qatar was set to play the United Arab Emirates on 11 March 1977, but the last minute withdrawal of the Emirati team from the competition merely postponed Qatar's debut until two days later when Bahrain were defeated 2–0 in Doha.
+The national team participated in the World Cup Qualifiers match for the 1978 World Cup.
+Qatar was set to play the United Arab Emirates on 11 March 1977, but a last-minute with-drawal of the Emiratis team from the competition merely postponed Qatar's debut until two days later when Bahrain were defeated 2–0 in Doha.